nkcyber/ai-hacking-lab/README.md

 > [!NOTE]
 > ```
 > Usage of ./ai-hacking-lab:
 >     -address string
 >         the address to host the server on (default ":3000")
 >     -maxTokens int
 >           the maximum number of tokens in a response. (default 100)
 >     -modelName string
 >           the name of the LLM in the Ollama library (default "tinyllama")
 >     -modelTemperature float
 >           the 'temperature' of the LLM (default 0.1)
+>     -redisAddress string
+>           the address to connect to redis on; must not include protocol (default "localhost:6379")
+>     -ollamaAddress string
+>           the address to connect to ollama on; must include protocol (default "http://localhost:11434")
 >     -promptPath string
 >           the filepath to load prompts from (default "./example-prompts.json")
->   -redisAddress string
+>
->         the address to connect to redis on (default "localhost:6379")
 > ```
 > For example,
 > ```bash